 The tractor protection valve keeps air in the tractor or truck brake system should the trailer break away or develop a bad leak.
 The tractor protection valve is controlled by the "trailer air supply" control valve in the cab.
 The control valve allows you to open and shut the tractor protection valve.
-The tractor protection valve will close automatically if air pressure is low (in the range of 20 to 45 psi).
+The tractor protection valve.
+The tractor protection valve distribution of 20 to 45 psi).
 When the tractor protection valve closes, it stops any air from going out of the tractor.
 It also lets the air out of the trailer emergency line.
 This causes the trailer emergency brakes to come on, with possible loss of control.
 (Emergency brakes are covered later.)